 Yes.
 Although the nonprofit does not need to be located in the bank’s communities, the funds must be used to improve the quality of life in the communities Chelsea Groton serves.

 A nonprofit may request any dollar amount.
 Past grants have typically ranged between $500 and $5,000 awards.
 The foundation board may approve funding requests at a different dollar amount than requested.
-View the list of Spring 2019 recipients here.
+View the list of recent recipients here.

 The total project budget is a breakdown showing the detailed costs of the project for which funding are requested.
 The foundation needs a detailed description stating how the funds will be used.
 The Project Budget can be uploaded on the Attachments page of the application.